DrGlaucous/DungeonMaster/Readme.md

 Other events can be called from `<PSH` and `<POP` functions

 Script command `<WAI`is not sent to the perepherials; it is used by the desktop app *only*

 Script command `<TGT` is handled by the base station ONLY!

+`KEY` - prevent feedback (like buttons) from halting and changing text script (all feedback commands are stored in a queue until `FRE` is called, then they're all run at once)

 ---